What to Do

 There is a lot to see and do in the Delta – let someone else be your guide!
 Air conditioned vans, kayak excursions, and boat charters are at your call.

-Whether you like to cruise along in a kayak or canoe, watch the world from a steamboat or ferry, charter a cruise, or rent a jet ski, with over 1,000 miles of waterways to explore, the California Delta is a boater’s paradise!
+Visit the California Delta for a boater’s paradise!
+Whether you like to cruise along in a kayak or canoe, watch the world from a steamboat or ferry, charter a cruise, or rent a jet ski, there are hundreds of miles of waterways to explore!